OliBridgman/gravit/README.md

 ## License

-`Gravit`'s code in this repo uses the Creative Commons Attribution 4.0 International License, see our `LICENSE` file for detailed information.
+`Gravit`'s code in this repo uses the Creative Commons Attribution-NonCommercial 4.0, see our `LICENSE` file for detailed information.
 In short this means:

 *You are free to*